As part of the Field Education program, each student commits to:

 The Office of Field Education cannot arrange student pastor appointments or calls.
 These arrangements reside within the jurisdiction of denominational, nondenominational, or local authorities, and students should initiate their own arrangements.
 For United Methodist certified candidates, annual interviews are held at Duke each February for appointments that begin in late June or early July of the same year.
 However, the Office of Field Education requires that a student register for student pastor status prior to accepting a student appointment or call.
-In addition, only entering M.Div. students or those who are in or have finished their first year of M.Div. coursework are eligible to become student pastors unless prior approval is granted by the Associate Dean for Academic Programs.
+In addition, only entering M.Div. students or those who are in or have finished their first year of M.Div. coursework are eligible to become student pastors unless prior approval is granted by the Vice Dean of Academic Programs.

 Student pastors are full-time students and may enroll in no more than three courses per semester, requiring eight semesters to complete the Master of Divinity degree.
 Student pastors are not permitted to enroll in summer study of any kind or in Summer CPE.
-Exceptions to these student pastor limitations on enrollment requires the permission (on the Student Pastor Overload Petition Form (pdf)) of the supervising church official, the pastor-parish or other personnel committee, the field education staff, and the Associate Dean for Academic Programs or Registrar.
+Exceptions to these student pastor limitations on enrollment requires the permission (on the Student Pastor Overload Petition Form (pdf)) of the supervising church official, the pastor-parish or other personnel committee, the field education staff, and the Vice Dean of Academic Programs or Registrar.